Your 16-week-old Baby – Development, Milestones & Care

 All your fears concerning your baby wobbling his head back and forth will subside as your baby will now be able to hold his head properly.
 While enjoying the tummy time under your supervision, he will try to lift his head and look right ahead.
 This can also give him a spur of energy and motivation to push his arms and legs to try and move ahead and take the very first steps of attempting to crawl.

 Some babies start teething rather early.
 If your baby is one of those, you might notice slight signs of his very first tooth slowly rising to the surface.
-This will be accompanied by him trying to put anything and everything in his mouth and attempting to chew it down.
+At this age, your little one may also want to put everything in his mouth.

 Hours of sleepless nights while feeding your baby may come to an end as your baby may start sleeping peacefully for nearly 8 hours of the night, giving you enough time to rest and face the day fully energised.